Religious Education Volunteer Opportunities

 Religious Education Teacher

 Every year, our Eighth graders enter Affirmation, a coming of age program that challenges them to reflect on their faith and values as Unitarian Universalists.
 Helping them in this journey are their Mentors, who guide them through their Affirmation Project and help them write their Statement of Faith.
 Mentors and Affirmants are paired together with personality and shared interests in mind.
+If you would like more information and or to express your interest in being a mentor for the 2015-2016 RE year, please contact the Director of Religious Education.

 Assist the RE Staff throughout the church year with general RE office support for our programs, classes, special projects and events.
-This may include curriculum research, graphic design, arts-and-crafts projects, marketing, communications, purchasing materials and creative opportunities in support of our programming.
+This may include curriculum research, graphic design, arts-and-crafts projects, marketing, communications, purchasing materials (reimbursement provided) and creative opportunities in support of our programming.

 Youth Group Student Opportunities